virajbhutada/Telecom-Customer-Churn-Prediction/README.md

 - **Select a Hosting Service:** Choose a reputable hosting platform such as Heroku, AWS, Azure, or PythonAnywhere.

-- **Create an Account:** Register an account on your chosen hosting platform if you haven't already.
+- **Create an Account:** If you haven't already, Register an account on your chosen hosting platform.

 - **Prepare for Deployment:** Ensure your project complies with the hosting service's requirements, including configuration files and dependencies.

-- **Deploy Your Project:** Utilize the deployment tools or instructions provided by the hosting platform to launch your project.
+**Deploy Your Project:** Launch your project using the deployment tools or instructions provided by the hosting platform.

-- **Access Your Deployed Application:** Visit the URL provided by the hosting platform to interact with your deployed application.
+**Access Your Deployed Application:** To interact with your deployed application, Visit the URL provided by the hosting platform.

 For comprehensive deployment guidelines tailored to your selected hosting service, consult their official documentation.
 Experience the deployed [version](https://coral-maurita-35.tiiny.site) of the Telecom Churn Prediction project!